HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-cas-mgr-single-connector.md

 - `cd Azure_Deployments/terraform-deployments/deployments/load-balancer`.

-2. Save `terraform.tfvars.sample` as `terraform.tfvars`, and fill out the required variables.
+3. Save `terraform.tfvars.sample` as `terraform.tfvars`, and fill out the required variables.

-   - To copy: `cp terraform.tfvars.sample terraform.tfvars`
+   - To copy: `cp terraform.tfvars.sample terraform.tfvars` or `mv terraform.tfvars.sample terraform.tfvars`
-   - To configure: `code terraform.tfvars`
+   - To open the file in Azure Cloud Shell, use: `code terraform.tfvars`
    - To include optional variables, uncomment the line by removing preceding `#`.
    - Make sure the locations of the connectors and work stations are identical.